AxisMaen/SmashThumbnailMaker/README.md

 # Melee Thumbnail Maker

-This is a Python plugin for Gimp that allows easy, customizable creation of Melee thumbnails.
+This is a Python plugin for Gimp that allows for easy, customizable creation of Melee thumbnails.

 ## Installation